EffectOrientedProgramming/book/Chapters/06_Composability.md

 ## Slow, blocking functions

 Most of our examples in this chapter have specific failure behaviors that we handle.
-However, we must also consider functions that are simply too slow.
+However, we must also consider functions that are too slow.
 Up to a point, latency is just the normal cost of doing business, but eventually it becomes unacceptable.

 Here, we are using a local Large Language Model to summarize content.